-Instructions, Section XI.B) When the "E" dimension is reduced by machining or lapping to the minimum given in Table 8b, the valve seat bushing should be remachined to the given dimension.
-The bushing seat can be remachined until the limiting Dimension "G" is reached as per Table 8a.
-See instructions concerning the "G" dimension in Table 8b.
+Instructions, Section XI.B) When the "E" dimensions are reduced by machining or lapping to a minimum given in Table 7, the valve seat bushing should be remachined to the given dimensions.
+The bushing seat can be remachined in 1811 Safety Valves until the limiting dimensions are reached.
+See instructions concerning the "Z" dimension in Table 7.
 The bushing seat must be lapped to a mirror finish to determine if they are flat and free of nicks, cuts and scratches.
 (See Section XI.C for Lapping Instructions.)